mryap/fierce-robin/src/pages/posts/increase-facebook-ads-ctr.md

 <!--StartFragment-->

-Facebook also provides cross-device reporting, which lets you see cross-device conversions across apps and the web (for example, if a customer sees an ad for a product on their mobile phone, but decides to buy it later on their desktop computer). <https://www.facebook.com/business/help/1514986562050806?id=1794272243992044>
+3 ways to track conversions with the pixel Facebook also provides cross-device reporting, which lets you see cross-device conversions across apps and the web (for example, if a customer sees an ad for a product on their mobile phone, but decides to buy it later on their desktop computer). <https://www.facebook.com/business/help/1514986562050806?id=1794272243992044>

+## Facebook pixel vs Google Analytics

+Facebook Analytics is currently better at tracking user journey through multiple sources, or as they say “omnichannel.”
+Because you can connect your pixels, Facebook page, Messenger, apps, and even things such as Google UTM parameters, you can connect the pieces in a way Google doesn't allow yet

 <!--EndFragment-->